vsingh55/3-tier-Architecture-Deployment-across-Multiple-Environments/README.md

 ## Contribution

-Contributions to the YelpCamp Deploy Trio project are **Welcome!** If you encounter any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
+Contributions to the this project are **Welcome!** If you encounter any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

 ## License